jorendorff/talks/blame/blame.md

-# Don't blame the decaf: What really causes software failures (and successes)
+# Blame: In search of the root causes of software failure (and success)

 *This is a talk I gave for a class at Vanderbilt and another class at Nashville Software School in December 2017.
+Also PyTennessee 2019.
 No slides for this one, just a big whiteboard.
 —@jorendorff*